d2l-ai/d2l-en/chapter_preface/preface.md

 that would typically be hidden from the user by ``Gluon``'s advanced abstractions.
 This comes up especially in the basic tutorials, where we want you to understand everything that happens in a given layer or optimizer.
-In these cases, we'll often present two versions of the example: one where we implement everything from scratch, relying only on NDArray and automatic differentiation, and another, more practical example, where we write succinct code using ``Gluon``.
+In these cases, we will often present two versions of the example: one where we implement everything from scratch, relying only on NDArray and automatic differentiation, and another, more practical example, where we write succinct code using ``Gluon``.